Renaissance and Baroque Art and the History of Graphic Arts

 - Public Lecture: "Raubtiere und Wildschweine: Staatspolitik und Kunsttheorie in Rubens Jagdbildern" Historisches Kolleg München, November 12, 2012

 - Honorary Fellow, Historisches Kolleg München, Fall 2012

 - DAAD Research Fellow, Max-Planck Institut für Wissenschaftsgeschichte, Berlin, Spring 2013

 - “Every Living Beast: Collecting Animals in Early Modern Munich.”
 In Animals and Early Modern Identity, edited by Pia Cuneo, University of Arizona.
-Ashgate Publishing Company, in press.
+Ashgate Publishing Company, 2014.